Falarconp/falarconp.github.io/_pages/Home.md

 ![DHSARP Gallery, Andrews et al 2018](https:falarcon.github.io/assets/images/dsharp.png "")

-Protoplanetary disks are thought to be the birth places of planets and as such they are very important at constraining their compositions, their origins and whether or not they could be Earth-like or host life as we know it.
+Protoplanetary disks are thought to be the birthplaces of planets and as such they are very important in constraining their compositions, their origins, and whether or not they could be Earth-like or host life as we know it.

 ![MAPS Gallery, Oberg et al 2021, Law et al, 2021](https:falarcon.github.io/assets/images/maps.png "")

-Images  from the dust millimetric particles such as the DSHARP Gallery shows that these disk are very rich in substructures, which could be interpreted as potential signpots of ongoing planet formation.
-Recent images from the MAPS Collaboration show line emission from important gas tracers in five of these disks showing htey have even richer structures across different molecular species, making them interesting objects to study
+Images  from the dust millimetric particles such as the DSHARP Gallery show that these disks are very rich in substructures, which could be interpreted as potential signposts of ongoing planet formation.
+Recent images from the MAPS Collaboration show line emission from important gas tracers in five of these disks showing they have even richer structures across different molecular species, making them interesting objects to study